Bahrain revokes nationality of 31 over national security

 Also on the list published by BNA were two former parliamentarians from the leading Shi'ite party Wefaq, Jawad and Jalal Fairooz, who are of Shi'ite Iranian descent.

-The ruling Al Khalifa family used martial law and help from Gulf neighbours to put down a Shi'ite-led uprising against alleged discrimination in March last year, but unrest has resumed.
+The ruling Al Khalifa family used martial law and help from Gulf neighbours to put down a Shi'ite-led uprising against alleged discrimination that began last year, but unrest has resumed.
 Shi'ite protesters and police clash almost daily.

-Matar, a senior member of Wefaq, said the decision to revoke nationality was an escalation of the conflict in Bahrain and accused the government of having granted citizenship to Sunni foreigners to boost their numbers in the country.
+Matar Matar, a senior member of Wefaq, said the move was an escalation of the conflict in Bahrain and accused the government of having granted nationality to Sunni Muslim foreigners to boost their numbers in the country.

 "They want to replace us as a pro-democracy movement via nationalisation of mercenaries and revoking our nationality," Matar said.